MarketSquare/robotframeworkguides/website/docs/getting_started/rpa.md

 </TabItem>
 </Tabs>

+The first run sets up the environment, so it takes a bit longer, but if you do the `rcc run` a second time, you'll see the power of RCC.

-:rocket: With your bot running you can now take a look a bit deeper on what you just did and then jump on to  editors to really get cracking.
+:rocket: With your bot running, you can now look deeper into what you just did and then jump on to editors to get cracking.

 ## What is this RCC?

-[RCC](https://github.com/robocorp/rcc#readme) is an open-source tool that handles essentially everything around an RPA robot run on Windows, mac and Linux.
-With RCC the machine running the robot does not even need Python installed.
+[RCC](https://github.com/robocorp/rcc#readme) is an open-source tool that handles everything essential around an RPA robot run on Windows, Mac and Linux.
+With RCC, the machine running the robot does not even need Python installed.

-So, if you look back into [the first robot you ran](/getting_started/rpa#run-your-first-robot) you will see the following:
+So, if you look back into [the first robot you ran](/getting_started/rpa#run-your-first-robot), you will see the following:
 1. The environment your bot needs is defined in: [conda.yaml](https://github.com/robocorp/rcc/blob/master/docs/recipes.md#what-is-in-condayaml)
 1. How your robot is executed is defined in: [robot.yaml](https://github.com/robocorp/rcc/blob/master/docs/recipes.md#what-is-in-robotyaml)
-1. The logic of your your bot is in Robot Framework (`.robot`) or Python (`.py`) -files... or both.
+1. The logic of your bot is in Robot Framework (`.robot`) or Python (`.py`) -files... or both.
-With these [RCC](https://github.com/robocorp/rcc#readme) can setup an isolated environment and make sure your bot runs the same way every time.
+With the above files [RCC](https://github.com/robocorp/rcc#readme) can set up an isolated environment and ensure your bot runs the same way every time.

 :point_right: No more: "Works for me".

-> RCC has a lot of cool tricks, so once you've gotten started it is worth to [check out some more](https://github.com/robocorp/rcc/tree/master/docs#readme)
+> RCC has a lot of cool tricks, so once you've gotten started, it is worth [check out some more](https://github.com/robocorp/rcc/tree/master/docs#readme)

-:rocket: So know you have your bot running and have a slight idea how you got there, what next?
+:rocket: So know you have your bot running and have a slight idea how you got there; what next?
+Well you probably need to edit your bot code a bit to get it doing what you need so head-on to the [Editor and IDEs](/getting_started/rpa#editors-and-ides)

 ## Editors and IDEs
-There is not shortage on editors for Robot Framework and Python, but to get you started the guides limit list down a bit to ease things out.
+There is no shortage of editors for Robot Framework and Python, but for RPA work, we limit the list to get you started.
+In the end, what you create is just Robot Framework and Python code, so you are not limited to the tools mentioned here.

-## Automation Studio
+### Automation Studio
-If you are not familiar to coding and tools like VS Code we'd recommend starting with a tool like [Automation Studio](https://robocorp.com/automation-studio).
+If you are unfamiliar with coding and tools like VS Code, we'd recommend starting with a tool like [Automation Studio](https://robocorp.com/automation-studio).

 ![](studio.gif)

-This kind of a IDE enables you to get started with having to worry about the syntax, environments etc. right from the bat.
-You can still get quite far and the tool allows you to see and edit on the code-level.
-In the end Studio is also just creating a robot just like the first RCC bot so you can also jump to other tools if you feel limited.
+This kind of IDE enables you to start without worrying about syntax, environments, etc., right from the bat.
+You can still get quite far, and the tool allows you to see and edit on the code level.
+Automation Studio is also creating a robot just like the first RCC bot, so you can jump to other tools if you feel limited.

 > For the test automation people:<br/>
 Note that there is very little RPA specific about Automation Studio as it is just generating Robot Framework code.<br/>
 Even hard-boiled coders like to do things easy once in a while :wink:

-## Visual Studio Code
+### Visual Studio Code

-If you are using [VS Code](https://code.visualstudio.com) or are looking for the full feature set of developer tools then the extensions are for you.
+If you are using [VS Code](https://code.visualstudio.com) or are looking for the complete feature set of developer tools, then the extensions are for you.

 :point_right: [Get VS Code here](https://code.visualstudio.com)

-To get going with RPA development you need two extensions: Extension for LSP and the RCC extension.
+To get going with RPA development, you need two extensions: The extension for LSP and the RCC extension.

-### Robocorp Code extension for VS Code
+### RCC extension for VS Code
 This extension brings in the RCC functionality with command palette commands and a nice sidebar.

 :point_right: [Get Robocorp Code here](https://marketplace.visualstudio.com/items?itemName=robocorp.robocorp-code)